rokmohar/medusa-plugin-algolia/nextjs/README.md

 1. Open the Medusa NextJS starter project, or clone it if you haven't already
 2. Copy [search.patch](search.patch) to the root of the project
 3. Apply the patch with the command `git apply search.patch`
 4. You might need to install packages and add environment variables

 Required packages:

-- Algolia: `algoliasearch`
+- MeiliSearch: `@meilisearch/instant-meilisearch`
 - React InstantSearch Hooks: `react-instantsearch-hooks-web`